248 S. Spring St. | map | fall 1895

 245 S. Spring St. - This location of Tally's first Spring St. phonograph parlor venture is now a parking lot.
 We're looking at the west side of the street just north of 3rd.
 On the left it's a sliver of the 1899 vintage Douglas Building, a design by Bay Area architects Weeks and Day.
 The Tally location would have been a building just to the right of the Douglas.
 Photo: Bill Counter - 2019

-248 S. Main St. - Well, that Phonograph and Kinetoscope Parlor location that Tally took over from Peter Bacigalupi is now another parking lot.
+248 S. Spring St. - Well, that Phonograph and Kinetoscope Parlor location that Tally took over from Peter Bacigalupi is now another parking lot.
 We're looking east toward Main St. with 3rd over on the right.
 Photo: Bill Counter - 2019

 311 S. Spring St. - This location, formerly home to the Ramona Hotel, is now the site of the Washington Building, dating from 1912.
 Tally's site was where the far left end of this building now is.
 Photo: Bill Counter - 2019